A list of all Undergraduate courses in French.

 Conversational practice for students enrolled in first- or second-year French.
 Meets once a week.
 May be repeated for credit.
 Does not satisfy an Area requirement.

-This course prepares students for upper division work by developing fluency in speaking and writing.
-Curriculum includes study and discussion of selected texts by contemporary French authors, with emphasis on the short story; discussion and debate of contemporary issues; written composition.
+This course prepares students for upper-division work by developing fluency in speaking and writing.
+Curriculum includes study and discussion of selected texts by Francophone authors, with emphasis on the short story; discussion and debate of contemporary issues; written composition.
 A sound knowledge of French grammar is expected although particular features of the language are reviewed.
 Required for French majors and minors.
 Also open to students from other disciplines who wish to improve their mastery of the language.
 Prerequisite: French 4 or equivalent.
 Only offered in the fall semester.
+Satisfies Global Perspectives of the Core Curriculum.

 11 Introduction to Literature